katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 If you want to contribute missing translations by creating a pull request to be listed as the sole author of the commit, you can open a PR after submitting the translation issue.
-Ensure that you thoroughly read the pull request guide below to prevent breaking functionality in the translation file.
+Ensure you thoroughly read the pull request guide below to prevent breaking functionality in the translation file.

 1. Fill out a [translation issue] according to the guide and submit it in the [issue tracker].